Scottish football updates amid coronavirus pandemic

 The first-team squad, manager Lennon, backroom staff and club executives have taken a voluntary and "significant reduction" in salaries.
 They have also agreed to defer "a significant proportion of their earnings", with the money-saving measures in place from April to June.

-The club's charity foundation has raised £450,000 to help vulnerable people in the local area and across the UK during the pandemic.
+The club's charity foundation has raised £500,000 to help vulnerable people in the local area and across the UK during the pandemic.
+Celtic have also donated their £50,000 grant from the SPFL crisis fund to the club's charity foundation.

 Hamilton Academical will not put season tickets on sale and will refund fans - if they wish - for the matches that remained in the curtailed campaign.